-Mia Farrow and Woody Allen's son, Moses Farrow, are finally speaking up on the allegations made by sister Dylan, claiming they are completely false.
+Mia Farrow and Woody Allen’s son, Moses Farrow, is finally speaking up on the allegations made by sister Dylan, claiming they are completely false.

 Moses goes on to say that Farrow would bully him and go into “unbridled rage” if angered and would beat the children.
 Though Dylan denies the claims, Moses insists that her memories are part of mother Mia’s plans to brainwash her children into hating their father for his affair with Soon-Yi.

 Mia Farrow refused to respond to her estranged son’s claims, tweeting, “I love my daughter.
 I will always protect her.
 A lot of ugliness is going to be aimed at me.
 But this is not about me, it’s about her truth.”